scalastyle/scalastyle.github.com/rules-dev.markdown

 ### Example configuration
 <pre>TBD</pre>
-### org.scalastyle.scalariform.ProcedureDeclarationChecker - Checks that block imports are not used.
+### org.scalastyle.scalariform.ProcedureDeclarationChecker - Use a : Unit = for procedure declarations

  * id - procedure.declaration
- * description - Checks that block imports are not used.
+ * description - Use a : Unit = for procedure declarations
  * class - org.scalastyle.scalariform.ProcedureDeclarationChecker
  * default level - WarningLevel

 #### Justification
 A procedure style declaration can cause confusion - the developer may have simply forgotten to add a '=', and now their method returns Unit rather than the inferred type:

     def foo() { println("hello"); 5 }
     def foo() = { println("hello"); 5 }

   This checker raises a warning with the first line.
 To fix it, use an explicit return type, or add a '=' before the body.

 #### Parameters